All tutorials

 AutoSuggest

-When presented with a 3 words address which may be incorrectly entered, AutoSuggest returns a list of potential correct 3 word addresses.
+When presented with a what3words address which may be incorrectly entered, AutoSuggest returns a list of potential correct 3 word addresses.
 It needs the first two words plus at least the first character of the third word to produce suggestions.

 This method provides corrections for mis-typed words (including plural VS singular), and words being in the wrong order.